Schools of Choice Options for Families Residing Outside Ann Arbor

 The Ann Arbor Public Schools Board of Education has approved a non-resident student enrollment policy under Section 105 and 105C of the School Aid Act that allows for a limited number of seats in buildings for students not living within the Ann Arbor Public School District.
 Students living in a school district within the following Intermediate School Districts may apply:Washtenaw, Ingham, Jackson, Lenawee, Livingston, Monroe, Oakland or Wayne

 Under the transfer policy, schools with space available are determined each year based on building capacity and projected enrollment.
 Applications are accepted annually during a spring application window.
 Additional application windows may be announced at the District's discretion.

-- Applications are accepted anytime within the the application window timeframe.
-Applications are NOT processed on a first come, first served basis.
+- Applications are accepted anytime within the application window timeframe.
+Applications are NOT processed on a first-come, first-served basis.

 - Applications will be reviewed for accurate information and may involve contacting the student’s current school.